Qsppl/heavy-reactive/README.md

 ## 🔁 Subscriptions and Signals

-All reactive entities expose signals like `.onChange` or `.onSwitch`.
-These signals emit typed payloads and support cancellation:
+All reactive entities expose signals like `.onChange` or `.onSwitch` hese signals emit typed payloads and support cancellation:

 ```ts
 const ctrl = new AbortController()